tibordp/terraform-hcloud-dualstack-k8s/README.md

    - Node replacement (see notes above for control plane nodes)
    - Vertical scaling of node (changing the server type)
    - Horizontal scaling (changing node count).
+   - Changing cluster addons settings (Wigglenet firewall settings, Hetzner API token for the Hetzner CCM and CSI).
 - As kube-proxy is configured to use IPVS mode, `load-balancer.hetzner.cloud/hostname: <hostname>` must be set on all `LoadBalancer` services, otherwise healthchecks will fail and the service will not be accessible from outsie the cluster (see [this issue](https://github.com/kubernetes/kubernetes/issues/79783) for more details)

 In addition some caveats for dual-stack clusters in general:

 - `Services` are single-stack by default.
 Since IPv6 is the primary IP family of the clusters created with this modules, this means the `ClusterIP` will be IPv6 only, leading to issues for workloads that only bind on IPv4.
 Pass `ipFamilyPolicy: PreferDualStack` when creating services to assign both IPv4 and IPv6 ClusterIPs.
+You can use the [prefer-dual-stack-webhook](https://github.com/tibordp/prefer-dual-stack-webhook) admission controller to change the default to `PreferDualStack` for all newly creted services that don't specify IP family policy.
+- the apiserver Service (`kubernetes.default.svc.cluster.local`) has to be single-stack, as `--apiserver-advertise-address` does not support dual-stack yet.
+The default address family for the cluster can be selected with `primary_ip_family` variable (defaults to `ipv6`).

 ## Acknowledgements